Close Search

 New Hampshire Point Structure

 Starting in 2004, New Hampshire instituted a bonus point system.
-Unsuccessful applicants accrue one point for each consecutive year they apply for the lottery.
-Each point translates to a chance in the drawing: the first year you apply, you have one chance in the lottery; in the second year, you have two chances; etc. Applicants lose all accrued points if they do not apply for the lottery for one year or if they accept a moose permit.
-Applicants are required to provide either their driver’s license number or state ID as their bonus points are tracked by that number.
-If your driver’s license or state ID card numbers have changed since you last applied, you are required to contact New Hampshire or your points will be lost.
-You may apply for points only for $25 online or with a paper application.
+Unsuccessful applicants accrue one bonus point for each consecutive year they apply for the lottery.
+Each point translates to a chance in the drawing; the first year you apply, you have one chance in the lottery; the second year, you have two chances; and so on.
+Applicants lose all accrued points if they do not apply for the lottery for one year or if they accept a moose permit.
+Applicants are required to provide either their driver’s license number or state ID because bonus points are tracked by that number.
+If your driver’s license or state ID card number has changed since you last applied, you are required to contact New Hampshire, or your points will be lost.
+You may apply for points only online or with a paper application for $25.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!